SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Usability engingeering is a field that is concerned with the usability of things, especially with human-computer interfaces.
 Perhaps the most well-known advocate/export for usability is Nielsen.
 A think-aloud protocol has users do a certain task and say whatever comes to mind as they are doing them.

+### responsive design

+responsive (web) design is (esp. web) design that adjusts to work {{c1::on a variety of different devices}}
+progressive enhancement is the (esp. web) design philosophy that emphasizes  creating a good-enough base level  and {{c1::then building on top of that for other targets}}
+Graceful degradation is the (esp. web) design philosophy that emphasizes building for ones ideal targets but {{c1::falls back on a good-enough experience}}
+progressive enhancement <-> graceful degradation Mobile first is building the mobile site first (and expanding on that for desktop users)

 ## text markup across languages